chaplukim/data_mining_GOG_web_scrapper/README.md

 ## Running the Python Script

-In order to start the scrapping work, please run the main.py file using Python.
+In order to start the scrapping work, please run the main.py file using Python(please see CLI commands section).
 The chrome browser will pop out until all the pages will be collected.
 Please don't touch the computer at that time, since it can hurt the process of Selenium.
 There are over 98 pages in GOG.
 Therefore it can take some time.
 So you're asking why it's taking so long?